deven-org/deven-website/documentation/contribute.md

-# Welcome to our docs contributing guide
+# Welcome to our contributing guide

 Thank you for investing your time in contributing to our project!
 We sincerely appreciate it. :sparkles:.
 Please, read our [Code of Conduct](#code_of_conduct) to keep our community approachable and respectable.